the-james-burton/the-turbine/README.md

 ![kibana](https://github.com/the-james-burton/the-turbine/blob/master/docs/kibana.png "kibana")

-It is broken up into three main modules...
+It is broken up into modules...

+* **engine-hall** the parent pom for the spring boot services.
   * **furnace** Responsible for providing real-time stock prices.
 At the moment, this just generates random data.
-* **condenser** Analyses the stock prices provided by the *furnace* and stores the results of that analysis into elasticsearch.
+  * **condenser** Analyses the stock prices provided by the *furnace* and stores the results of that analysis into lasticsearch.
+  * **inlet** Mocks external finance APIs from Google and Yahoo to allow easier offline development.
+* **annex** the parent pom for non-spring boot libraries.
   * **fuel** Shared domain objects and configuration.
-Library only - not executable
+Library only - not executable.
-* **engine-hall** Just the parent pom and any other miscellany.
+  * **inspector** Testing extensions such as custom Hamcrest matchers.

 ## How does it work?